wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VII.6
 <p class=fip id=p6>
-6.&emsp;It should especially be noted that God has only *one* Son.
+6. It should especially be noted that God has only *one* Son.
 ²If all His creations are His Sons, every one must be an integral part of the whole Sonship.
 3The Sonship in its Oneness transcends the sum of its parts.
 ⁴However, this is obscured as long as any of its parts is missing.